TechxArtisanStudio/Openterface/docs/faq/usbkvm.md

 - Active community support

 The Mini-KVM is ideal for:

 - IT professionals managing headless servers
 - Developers working with single-board computers
 - Technicians servicing embedded systems
 - Anyone needing portable, network-free device control

-For detailed specifications and use cases, check out our [Mini-KVM FAQ](/faq/minikvm_faq).

 ### 2.2.
 How does the Openterface Mini-KVM stack up against other KVM solutions? {: #minikvm-comparison }